 Fact: Google and Facebook both offered to acquire Snapchat.
 Both offers of up to $4 billion were turned down.

 Implication: The owners of Snapchat realize that their sharing platform, which saw a huge number of new members during the year, had more potential and return on investment.
 They were not ready to let someone else reap the benefits of their video-sharing app.
-This trend of using social media to share images and videos will not wane in 2014 and beyond.
+This trend of using social media to share images and videos will not wane in future years, but only get stronger.